 Nervous and cardiovascular systems

 In some women, migraines may increase incidences of dizziness.
-Migraines and dizziness are two of the most common complaints among women in the early stages of menopause.
+Migraines and dizziness are two of the among women in the early stages of menopause.
 The changes in hormones during perimenopause can trigger migraines.
 If you have a history of migraines, this may result in an increase in frequency of migraines.

 Dizziness unrelated to menopause